jetbrains-academy/keddit/Keddit/Adding NavHost to an Activity/task.md

 \
 **Task:** create a NavHost by invoking `create(R.navigation.nav_graph)` method of `NavHostFragment` inside the `onCreate` method of the `MainActivity`.
 Replace the `base_activity_content` of the `fragmentSupportManager` and invoke `setPrimaryNavigationTarget` to the `host`.
 The invocation should be surrounded by `begintransaction()` and `commit()` invocations.
+Also, add a call to `changeFragment` with the `NewsFragment` as a parameter inside the `onCreate` method. it should be performed if the `savedInstanceState` bundle passed to the `onCreate` is null, thus there is no previous state to load.

 \